lkuncheva/P3_Intern_Homework/src/08_DB/DB_Project/README.md

 ### Prerequisites
 - .NET 8.0 SDK or later
 - Visual Studio 2022 or Visual Studio Code
+- Database Server: You need access to a database instance.
+	Default: The project is configured to use SQL Server LocalDB ((localdb)\mssqllocaldb).
+	Alternative: Any compatible SQL Server instance will work.
+- EF Core Tools (CLI): Install the global tools for managing migrations: dotnet tool install --global dotnet-ef

 ### Steps to Run